Emurgo/yoroi/packages/portfolio/README.md

-# Transfer package for Yoroi
+# Portfolio package for Yoroi